YYqr/LWD-fastmodeling/README.md

 ## Timing repeated calculations

-In a local benchmark, batch evaluation with hot caches and four worker threads achieved approximately **33,623 points per second**, computing all five components at each point.
-For the 2,000-point example, the median of five timed runs was approximately **0.0595 seconds**, after one complete warm-up call.
-This is a measured result for the tested machine and model;
+In a local benchmark, batch evaluation with hot caches and four worker threads achieved approximately 33,623 points per second, computing all five components at each point.
-performance varies with hardware and calculation parameters.

 The example clears the curve caches and evaluates the complete curve once to warm up the solver.
 It then repeats the same calculation five times